mirandabohm/Discord_Steam_Interface/README.md

 active window will be returned instead.

 ### Requirements

+    (0) A system which runs Python

+	(1) Discord.py (see below)

-	(1) a Steam ID, obtainable via the Steam client under View > Settings.
+	(2) a Steam ID, obtainable via the Steam client under View > Settings.

-	(2) a Steam API Key, which can be found here: https://steamcommunity.com/dev/apikey
+	(3) a Steam API Key, which can be found here: https://steamcommunity.com/dev/apikey

-	(3) a Discord bot token, which can be created in the Discord Developer portal: https://discordapp.com/developers/applications/
+	(4) a Discord bot token, which can be created in the Discord Developer portal: https://discordapp.com/developers/applications/

+### Check Dependencies

+To check for Python on your system, enter `python --version` into the command line.
+A response such as `Python 2.7.16` indicates proper installaiton.
+A result such as `'python' is not recognized as an internal or external command, operable program, or batch file'` implies the need for installation or re-installlation.

+To install the Discord.py library, enter the following:
+`py -3 -m pip install -U discord.py`